-Our sales staff has been asked this question countless times.
-It is a natural assumption that because SSL and TLS encryption of email (and web sites) requires use of an "SSL certificate", that one must buy an SSL certificate in order to use such a service.
+Our sales staff have been asked this question countless times.
+It is a natural assumption that because SSL and TLS encryption of email (and web sites) requires use of an “SSL certificate“, that one must buy an SSL certificate in order to use such a service.
 Fortunately, the answer is always

 You do not need to buy your own SSL certificate to use secure email.